 Torri Whitaker earned her Bachelor of Science in Animal Science and Master of Education in Agriculture Education from Texas A&M University.
 Upon completion of her degree she worked as a Program Director for an Equine Therapeutic Riding Facility.
 There she had the opportunity to educate youth about equine science as well as anatomy and physiology; in so doing she discovered a passion for education.
 She completed the University of Texas at Arlington Transition to Teaching Program obtaining a Secondary Life-Earth Science teaching certificate for grades 6-12.
 She then spent 9 years teaching middle school science and biology before accepting a position with the PEER Program at Texas A&M College of Veterinary Medicine and Biomedical Sciences.
 As a Content Specialist with PEER, she blends her classroom experience and passion for animals to create engaging, real world science curricula.

-Harshita Chaudhary is currently a Master’s student at Texas A&M University, majoring in Computer Science.
-She completed her Bachelor of Technology degree in Electronics & Communication Engineering from Vellore Institute of Technology, India.
-After completing her undergraduate studies, she worked as a software developer at Oracle for three years.
-She began working on the PEER project in summer 2020 and her work involves developing and maintaining the PEER website.
+Samiksha Marne is currently a Master’s student at Texas A&M University, majoring in Computer Science.
+She completed her Bachelor of Engineering degree in Information and technology from Mumbai University, India.
+She has published her research work in few Machine Learning fields.
+She began working on the PEER project in summer 2021 and her work involves developing and maintaining the PEER website.
 She aims to make the website accessible and up-to-date so that the carefully curated educational content by the PEER team reaches the students and teachers in the best possible way.